polyphony-chat/polyproto-dot-org/docs/protocols/core.md

 and [#6.1 Home server signed certificates for public client identity keys (ID-Cert)](#61-home-server-signed-certificates-for-public-client-identity-keys-id-cert) are employed to sign messages that the actor sends to other servers.

-:::note "Using one identity for several polyproto implementations"
+:::note[Using one identity for several polyproto implementations]

 An actor can choose to use the same identity for multiple polyproto implementations.
 Read [section #9](#9-services) for more information.